katiefraser/PAIRS/Data Sheet.md

 ### Has the dataset been used for any tasks already?

-The dataset was used to investigate potential gender- and/or race-based bias in multimodal language-vision models.
+The dataset was used to investigate potential gender- and/or race-based bias in multimodal vision--language models.

 ### Is there a repository that links to any or all papers or systems that use the dataset?